Azure/azure-sdk-for-python/sdk/identity/azure-identity/samples/azure-aad-auth-with-redis-py.md

 ##### Supported Token Credentials for Azure AD Authentication

-**Note:** The samples in this doc use the azure-identity library's `DefaultAzureCredential` to fetch Azure AD Access Token.
-The other supported `TokenCredential` implementations that can be used from azure-identity for Python are as follows:
+**Note:** The samples in this doc use the azure-identity library's `DefaultAzureCredential` to fetch an Azure AD access token.
+The other supported `TokenCredential` implementations that can be used from azure-identity are as follows:

 - [Client Certificate Credential](https://aka.ms/azsdk/python/identity/certificatecredential)
 - [Client Secret Credential](https://aka.ms/azsdk/python/identity/clientsecretcredential)